 The 2008 return was not a particularly good apparition, as the comet remained at a relatively small elongation from the sun.
 It was recovered by Gustavo Mueller at Observatorio Nazaret with a 0.30m Schmidt-Cassegrain on 2008 June 1.12, when it was 19th magnitude.

-The 2015 return is important as the Rosetta spacecraft is orbiting the comet, however it is not a particularly good one as the comet is an early morning object.
-If it behaves as at previous apparitions it will be brightest some 40 days after perihelion, when it might reach 9th magnitude.
+The 2015 return was important as the Rosetta spacecraft orbited the comet, however it was not a particularly good one as the comet was an early morning object.
+As at previous apparitions it was brightest some 40 days after perihelion, when it reached 11th magnitude.
 The comet was observed by Juan Jose Gonzalez on August 19 from a high mountain site, when he estimated it at 12.2 in his 20cm Schmidt-Cassegrain.
-This is fainter than expected, which may have implications for the in situ science.
+This was fainter than expected, which may have implications for the in situ science.

 The visual and electronic observations received so far (68) give an uncorrected